THE NEW YORK TIMES

 roles: archival research, post production

 In the decades-long effort to resolve the Israel-Palestine conflict, the "two-state solution" has seemed like the least flawed among many imperfect ideas.
 It's become official policy of most governments around the world and the basis for peace talks.
-But as this Opinion video shows, it has also become one of the most hollowed-out phrases in the Middle East — or anywhere.
-For all the shuttle diplomacy, summits and on-the-verge-of-success pronouncements, the goal remains frustratingly distant and, for many, dead.
+But it has also become one of the most hollowed-out phrases in the Middle East.

-As producer, I researched the two-state solution's history to find the video's archival footage and worked with video editor Adam Westbrook to conceptualize the final piece.
+I researched the two-state solution's history to find the video's archival footage and worked with Adam Westbrook to conceptualize the final product.

 GOOD MORNING AMERICA